-The tasting notes for stout generally include chocolate, coffee, and malt flavors and aromas.
-So it makes sense that stout naturally lends itself to chocolate cake: The flavors are highly complementary.
+Guinness or other stout makes a great ingredient for chocolate cake.
+The flavors of traditional Guinness stout generally include chocolate, coffee, and malt flavors and aromas.
+So it makes sense that stout naturally lends itself to chocolate cake: Stout and chocolate are highly complementary flavors.

 Historically, stout meant a stronger, fuller-bodied — or “stout” — porter.
 Both porter and stout were, and remain, made from dark roasted grain.
 Today, the general consensus holds that porters are brewed with roasted malt, and stouts use unmalted roasted barley.
 The unmalted roasted barley gives stout its typical coffee notes.